 Suppliers are required to demonstrate that they provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 We work with suppliers to ensure that they meet the standards of the Code and improve their workers' working conditions.
-Serious violations of our Code of Conduct would lead to the termination of the business relationship.
+Serious violations of our Code of Conduct would typically lead to the termination of the business relationship.

 We continue to build our corporate social responsibility policy, which sets out our commitment to preventing human-rights abuses, minimising environmental damage and assuring fair business practices.